Logo Icon

 • Rights of Victim/Informant: Police officer filing charge sheet obligated to supply police report and other documents to victim.
 Witness protection scheme to be laid down by State Governments.

-Why knowing New Criminal Laws is important for Judiciary exams?
+Why is knowing new criminal laws important for the Judiciary exams?

-• How are these New Criminal Laws better.
+• How are these New Criminal Laws better?

 How to learn New Criminal Laws with the Old Laws for Law Schools, Legal Practice and Judiciary exams?